raphaelalmeidamartins/playground-functions/README.md

 ### Bonus
 <ol start="11">
   <li>Create a Phone Number function
-    <p>Write a function named <code>generatePhoneNumber</code> that receives an array with 11 numbers and returns a phone number with parentheses, dash and spaces.</p>
+    <p>Write a function named <code>generatePhoneNumber</code> that receives an array with 11 numbers and returns a phone number with parentheses, dash, and spaces.</p>
     <p>Example: if the given array is <code>[1, 2, 3, 4, 5, 6, 7, 8, 9, 0, 1]</code>, <code>generatePhoneNumber</code> should return <code>(12) 34567-8901</code>.</p>
       <ul>
         <li>If the length of the given array is different from 11, the function should return <code>"Array com tamanho incorreto."</code> ("Array with incorrect length").</li>